christian-konrad/chronicle-db-on-raft-thesis/src/04b_implementation_previous_work.md

 #### TigerBeetle

 TigerBeetle is an append-only accounting database with strict serializability [@coil2022tigerbeetlegithub].
 Since it is used in financial use cases with high business criticality, strong consistency is a must.
-It uses viewstamped replication under the hood, which belongs to the class of state machine replication protocols (see subsection [@sec:viewstamped]).
+It uses Viewstamped Replication under the hood, which belongs to the class of state machine replication protocols (see subsection [@sec:viewstamped]).
 On their website, they claim that they provide a high throughput of approximately 1 million journal entries per second, while providing "extreme" fault-tolerance [@coil2022tigerbeetle].
 They make this a clear unique selling point, since their website is called "TigerBeetle - A Million Transactions Per Second".

 The database itself is available open-source, written in the language `Zig`, while they offer a paid premium service.